yoyurec/logseq-awesome-props/README.md

 In addition to predefined set, you can add your own!

-Just open `awesome-props-icons` page and add page props block with `iconCode:: propName1,paropName2,...` text.
+Just open `awesome-props-icons` page and add page props block with `prop:: iconCode` lines.

 Get codes on https://tabler-icons.io